Fighting Cancer with the Most Advanced Radiation Treatment

-Rose is also among the only hospitals in Denver to offer a prone breast board (pictured at right) for breast cancer patients’ treatment.
+Rose is also among the only hospitals in Denver to offer a prone breast board for breast cancer patients’ treatment.
 Using the prone breast board, patients lie on their stomachs, rather than on their backs, which allows the healthy breast to stay closer to the body, better isolating the tumor, in addition to minimizing radiation to the surrounding organs such as the heart and lungs.

 We also offer many other treatments that are not available through other providers, including: